sinha-19/CN-Interview-Guide/README.md

 - Start with chapter 1 and progress sequentially, or jump to any topic using the Table of Contents.
 - Each chapter contains explanations, tables, diagrams, and interview questions.
 - Use the revision tables for last-minute preparation.
+- Click on the [video] link beside each chapter for instant visual learning and revision.
-- Refer to the links in each chapter for further reading.
+- Refer to the additional reference links in each chapter for further reading.

 ---